Tanmayshukla14/WEATHERAPP/README.md

 How It Works

-Input City:
+1.Input City:
 Enter the name of the city you want to fetch weather data for.
-Fetch Weather:
+2.Fetch Weather:
 Click the "Get Weather" button to fetch real-time data from the WeatherAPI.
-View Results:
+3.View Results:
 See the city’s temperature, condition, humidity, and wind speed.
 A dynamic weather icon updates based on the current condition.
-Error Feedback:
+4.Error Feedback:
 The app will notify you if there’s an issue (e.g., invalid city name or API error).

 Future Enhancements

-Add support for 7-day weather forecasts.
+1.Add support for 7-day weather forecasts.
-Implement a feature for saving favorite cities.
+2.Implement a feature for saving favorite cities.
-Enhance the UI with modern design frameworks (e.g., Tkinter themes or CSS-like styling).
+3.Enhance the UI with modern design frameworks (e.g., Tkinter themes or CSS-like styling).
-Develop a desktop application version with PyInstaller.
+4.Develop a desktop application version with PyInstaller.

 Contact